Sugar-Free Pumpkin Bread

 PIN Sugar-Free Pumpkin Bread to try it later!

-When I tested this recipe with Kara, we each had one little loaf and then I sent the rest home with her because I knew they’d be tempting if I had them at my house, and then later that night I was wishing I’d kept more for myself.
-Kara called the next day to tell me her husband loved them as much as we did, but the kids couldn’t get past the green seeds, so if you’re making these for adults and kids, you might want to use chocolate chips on some of them for the kids.
+When I tested the Sugar Free Pumpkin Bread recipe with Kara, we each had one little loaf and I sent the rest home with her because I knew they’d be tempting at my house!
+Then later that night I was wishing I’d kept more for myself.
+Kara called the next day to tell me her husband loved them, but the kids couldn’t get past the green seeds, so you might want to use sugar-free chocolate chips on some if you’re serving to kids.

 What ingredients do you need for this recipe?